 Bookkeepers track financial transactions for an organization, ensuring proper documentation of income and expenses.
-Bookkeepers work in office environments, using various computer accounting programs.
-Bookkeepers may work full or part time, depending on business needs.
+These professionals work in office environments, using various computer accounting programs.
+Bookkeepers may work full or part time depending on business needs.

 Accounting clerks track financial statements for a business or organization, including accounts payable and accounts receivable ledgers.
 These employees may contact customers regarding past-due accounts or help prepare financial statements with auditors.
 Most clerks work in office environments with minimal travel requirements.

-Working closely with investment brokers, clerks write orders to stock purchases and sales and confirm those transactions take place.
+Working closely with investment brokers, clerks write orders for stock purchases and sales and confirm that those transactions take place.
 They also document daily operations, review orders for accuracy, and manage data entry and filing systems.

 Insurance sales agents communicate with clients about insurance products, helping them make complex coverage decisions.
 Their work primarily takes place in an office setting, but agents may need to travel to meet with clients.
 Agents must communicate effectively to learn about client needs and identify sales opportunities.